psidh/psidh/README.md

   - The first number denotes the serial number of the program recently published
   - The first letter denotes the majority language used in the program
   - The number after that denotes the serial number of the program written in that particular language
-  - After that the title of the project is reflected
+  - After that the title of the project is reflected.

   # My Language Codes